RobRendell/gTove/README.md

 * Make the text showing the length of a ruler scale up with that length.
 * Make the labels on flat miniatures render much closer to the miniature.
 * Allow maps to define their own custom scale, units and "measure distance" modes, overriding the tabletop default.
+* Make fog of war on transparency-enabled maps render as transparent, thus hiding the shape and size of the fogged sections of the map.

 ## Plans/TODO